 Curable vs. Incurable Obsolescence

-For each of the types of real estate obsolescence described above, a further classification can be made as to whether it is curable or incurable.
-If it is curable, it can be fixed.
-If it is incurable, it cannot.
+For each of the types of real estate obsolescence (functional, economic, and physical), a further classification can be made as to whether it is curable or incurable.
+Curable obsolescence can be fixed, whereas incurable obsolescence cannot.

-The example described above where a traffic shift causes the property to become economically obsolete is incurable because fixing it is outside the control of the property owner.
+A traffic shift that causes a property to become economically obsolete is incurable, for example, because fixing it is outside the control of the property owner.
 Sure, they could lobby city officials for a change, but the ultimate decision is up to someone else.

 At the other end of the spectrum, functional obsolescence or certain types of physical obsolescence are curable because they can be fixed quickly and for a reasonable cost.
 For example, if a property becomes physically obsolete due to dated finishes, this is a relatively easy fix.

-From a risk standpoint, understanding potential types of obsolescence can help to establish the risk profile of an investment.
+From a risk standpoint, understanding potential types of obsolescence can help to establish the risk profile of a real estate investment.
 This is exactly why an older property is less expensive than a newer one, because there is more risk associated with it becoming obsolete in some way.

-Regardless of the type of property, the impact of obsolescence tends to be the same, it causes the value of a property to decline.
+Regardless of the type of property, the impact of obsolescence tends to be the same: obsolescence causes the value of a property to decline.

 For example, if a property becomes functionally obsolete, the value may not decline right away or all at once.
 Instead, a functionally obsolete property may start to lose tenants to newer properties, causing occupancy to suffer.
 Lower occupancy means less cash flow, which means lower property valuations.
 This is a scenario that could play out slowly, over a number of years if not addressed.